-- (3) Your team is responsible for providing and properly displaying an American flag. - (4) We allow enlistees to invite friends, family, and co-workers to attend the ceremony. - c.
+- (3) We allow enlistees to invite friends, family, and co-workers to attend the ceremony. - c.
 IMPORTANT NOTE: Due to the tempo surrounding our practice show, reenlistment ceremonies with our team are purely ceremonial.
 Reenlistment contracts should be signed by another available officer.